 Improving strawberry tray plant technology in Ireland.

-As a result of this research, a number of new strawberry ‘tray plant’ nurseries have been set up which supply both the home and export markets.
-Consequently, strawberry plant imports have been cut by at least half and it is also some 60 percent cheaper to produce home grown ‘tray plants’ compared to importing ones.
-Yields, fruit quality and stock quality are also excellent.
+As a result of this research, a number of new strawberry ‘tray plant’ nurseries were set up to supply the home market.
+Yields, fruit quality, and stock quality are also excellent.